Yuraygir Coastal Walk

 H (available to hire from Connect Adventures)

-Day Pack – You will carry your lunch and snacks, water for the day, sun protection, camera and binoculars, some rain gear and a warm jacket (weather dependant).
+Day Pack – You will carry your snacks, water for the day, sun protection, camera and binoculars, some rain gear and a warm jacket (weather dependant).

 The remainder of your gear will be transferred between campsites.